Crend History, Family Crest & Coats of Arms

 The surname Crend was first found in the islands of Jura and Islay, where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

 Early History of the Crend family

-Another 221 words (16 lines of text) covering the years 180 , 1625, 1649, 1856 and 128. are included under the topic Early Crend History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Crend research.
+Another 111 words (8 lines of text) covering the years 1625, 1649, 1856 and are included under the topic Early Crend History in all our PDF Extended History products and printed products wherever possible.

 Crend Spelling Variations

 Historical recordings of the name Crend include many spelling variations.
 They include They are the result of repeated translations of the name from Gaelic to English and inconsistencies in spelling rules.
 MacCraney, Craney, Crainey, MacCrain, McCranie, MacCranny, MacCranne, MacCranney, MacCrayne and many more.